fnt90/Taskerino/README.md

 gradle build
 ```
 The jar file will be generated in `build/libs` which can be run by a Java environment.
-**Note:**  formatting is not supported when running this way.

 ```bash
 java -jar apps/build/libs/app.jar
 ```

-Running java -jar app.jar will not allow saving/loading from file.
+**NOTE:** Running using `gradle build` or `java -jar app.jar` will not allow saving/loading from file, and text format may appear
+differently.

 ## Usage
 You can add tasks you want to store in your list.